martabal/qbittorrent-exporter/README.md

 - Tags
 - Trackers

+## Health check

+The exporter exposes a `/healthz` endpoint that returns `200 OK` without querying qBittorrent.
+Use it for Docker or Kubernetes liveness and readiness probes: probing the metrics path triggers a full collection on each hit, which is expensive with a large number of torrents. `/healthz` is not protected by basic auth.

 ## Resources

 This app uses ~20 times less RAM compared to the [original exporter](https://github.com/caseyscarborough/qbittorrent-exporter) for the same amount of torrents.